darokin/term-temple/README.md

 The goal of the project is to make a simple window manager, with a few tools inside (clock, text file reader, ANSI art reader, calculator etc.) so it feels like a text-mode pseudo operating system.

-Curses library is not made to intensive graphics / working in realtime, the way the WINDOW object are redrawn etc.
+Curses library is not made to intensive graphics / working in realtime, the way the WINDOW object are redrawn etc. :broken_heart:

 So the trick is to use 0 capabilities of Curses (WINDOW or other lib (menu etc.)) to handle manually the rendering and using only the 'stdscr' WINDOW object Curses expose to draw everything.